 The Perpetuity of the Sabbath

 I use the word undermine because he does not merely point out that these words (e.g. perpetual, forever, everlasting) can have other meanings besides their primary meaning—if that was all that he did then such criticism would not fit.
-Rather, Dr. Fruchtenbaum goes to the extreme by stating that simply because a word can have more than one meaning, it must therefore not mean what it normally means most of the time.
+Rather, Dr. Fruchtenbaum goes to the extreme by irrationally arguing that since a word can have more than one meaning, it must therefore not mean what it normally means most of the time.
 Incidentally, this is the same type of reasoning we see from those theologians who deny that the days of creation in Genesis 1 were ordinary 24 hour days despite the insurmountable exegetical basis for that point of view.
-Ignoring the primary meaning of the Hebrew word yom—a 24 hour period of time—these skeptics (usually aiming to denounce the historicity of Genesis 1-11) conclude that since the term yom can mean something other than an ordinary day, then this must be the case when the word is used in Genesis 1.
+Ignoring the primary meaning of the Hebrew word yom—i.e., a 24 hour period of time—these skeptics (usually aiming to denounce the historicity of Genesis 1-11) conclude that since the term yom can mean something other than an ordinary day, then this must be the case when the word is used in Genesis 1.
 Likewise, Fruchtenbaum provides proof-texts in the Scriptures where he alleges that the word olam does not actually mean forever, then he jumps to the unproven conclusion that “the word forever in Hebrew [therefore] does not mean ‘eternal’ as it does in English.”

 - the authority and durability of the Scriptures,